Morphosium/reform/README.md

                 name: "lastname",
                 label: "Lastname",
             }),
             /* Sections is represents values group.
-At the final value,  */ new SectionField({
+            At the final value: State, City and Streets values will be under "address" field */ new SectionField({
                 name: "address",
                 content: [